Statements

 The variable remains in scope until the end of the enclosing block.

 A variable is allowed to shadow previously declared variables with the same name.
+Doing so makes the previous variable with that name inaccessible until the shadowing variable goes out of scope.

 Assignment statements